Question:I would like to be able to work from home, is there any way?

 Question: Where can I get cross compilers for MIPS64?

 Answer: There are .debs, RPMs and binary tarballs available here.
-These are only visible from the CSE network.
 While we don't strictly support them, we are willing try and assist you setup your own environment.

 If you'd like to compile your own cross-compiler there are some instructions in the disy home directory, available at /home/disy/crossdev/README.build-gcc3.2.2.
 Make sure you get the patch (available in the same directory), and take note of the last line in the README file.